TwistingTwists/obsidian-tools/w-51-running.md

 ## BG AUDIO

 REGENRATION
+### handle these cases for voice generation
+dialgoue change, scene change
 - [ ] store voice_id and use that for regeneration
 - [ ] single scene change
 	- [ ] bg music - ❌